Parallelize 'glmmTMB' functions

 m <- glmmTMB(count ~ mined + (1 | site), data = Salamanders, family = nbinom2)

-## Compute profile likelihood confidence intervals
+## Compute likelihood profile

 in parallel, we can pipe to futurize():